DarrenInwood/pi-naim-av2/README.md

 If you look at this script in `package.json`, it sets a `DEBUG` environment variable.
 This indicates to the `debug` package what to output debug info for.

+## Building

+Run `npm run build`.
+This will compile Typescript to Javascript.

+## Installing as a service

+An easy way to install as a service is via (PM2)[https://github.com/Unitech/pm2].

+1. Install PM2 globally on your Pi - `sudo npm install -g pm2`
+2. Start the application you've built - `cd build && pm2 start index.js --name 'pi-naim-av2'`
+3. Tell PM2 to start on boot - `pm2 startup` then copy/paste the generated output
+4. Tell PM2 to restart this process again on boot - `pm2 save`